salierif/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 💥 2.0.0 - BREACKING NEWS!
 Now all the board can be setupped by the browser.
 Dome I/O and Switch setting is now editable from the browser and you can save the confi files.
 Before update write in a memo all your setting.

+What's new in version 3.0.0?

+Auto Close Dome if anyone is talking with the board (browser or ascom alpacha driver) it's ok Switch Cover Calbirator and Dome are modular now, if you don't use you can comment the respective row at the beginning of the main.cpp:

+#define DOME
+#define SWITCH
+#define COVERC

 What's new in version 2.0.0?

 Web pages run now alpine.js and all the js under the hood is rewrited in a modern way.